mthorning/matt-thorning.dev/src/pages/2019-08-14-react-object-components/index.md

 The first `__proto___` contains the contents of `parentObject` which has its own `__proto___` containing the contents of `Object`.

-It can be quite confusing that the prototypes are be found on a property called `__proto__`!
+It can be quite confusing that the prototypes are found on a property called `__proto__`!
 It's important to realise that `__proto__` is only a reference the linked object.
 If you use `Object.create` like we have above, the linked object can be anything you choose, if you use a constructor function then this linking happens automatically to the constructor function's `prototype` property.

 Ok, back to our component.
 To make the methods available in our component's prototype chain we just need to add them to the `prototype` property of the constructor function, like this: